Find out if you need to follow standing advice when completing a flood risk assessment and what to do if so.

 State in your assessment all levels in relation to Ordnance Datum (the height above average sea level).
 You may be able to get this information from the Ordnance Survey.
 If not, you’ll need to get a land survey carried out by a qualified surveyor.

-Your plans need to show how you’ve made efforts to ensure the development won’t be flooded by surface water runoff, eg. by diverting surface water away from the property or by using flood gates.
+Your plans need to show how you’ve made efforts to ensure the development will not be flooded by surface water runoff, for example by diverting surface water away from the property or by using flood gates.

 If your minor extension is in an area with increased flood risk as a result of multiple minor extensions in the area, you need to include an assessment of the off-site flood risk.
 Check with your local planning authority if this applies to your development.